 - Maladu – Broken Toasted Chickpea Laddoos

 - Beetroot Halwa

 - Sooji Halwa

 - Heat half the ghee in a kadhai / heavy bottomed pan over low heat and add the besan to it.
 Fry the besan, while constantly stirring it, till the besan starts to turn color a little (gets darker) and get a nutty roasted aroma.

-- Warm 2 tbsp of the milk and add the saffron to it and let it bloom.
+- Warm 2 tablespoon of the milk and add the saffron to it and let it bloom.

 - Now add the milk or water to the besan a little by little, mixing well, so no lumps are formed.
 Cook the besan mixture for a couple of minutes.

 - Add the cardamom to it as well as the bloomed saffron.
 Mix well.
 Add the ghee at this moment and mix together.

 - Now add the sugar and let it cook together.
 The sugar will release water as it melts.
 But dont worry, just keep cooking and it will all come together in just a couple of minutes.